York Road reconstruction

 As a truck and Guelph Transit route, York Road is a critical arterial road in Guelph.
 The York Road Environmental Assessment was completed to address travel needs along York Road.
 The Environmental Assessment identified the improvements to be made along York Road from Wyndham Street to the eastern City limit, east of Watson Road.
 The York Road environmental design study will identify the design options for improvements from Victoria to the eastern City limits.

 The Cycling Master Plan is a 10-year strategy to make cycling easier, safer and more accessible in Guelph by building a connected network of on– and off–road bike facilities throughout Guelph.
 It is part of the City of Guelph’s efforts to support sustainable transportation, relieve traffic congestion, and make mobility accessible to all road users.
-Adding bike lanes to York Road will also help to accommodate all road users, including public transit, cycling, pedestrians and vehicles.
+Improvements along York Road will also help to accommodate all road users, including public transit, cycling, pedestrians and vehicles.

 All construction notices, including timing updates and traffic changes will be posted at guelph.ca/construction and in the latest updates section below.